 - More expertise demanding: Some connectors must be added, broken ones must be fixed and all of them must be maintained.
 As the numbers of ETL are increasing so are the difficulties to enable business intelligence tools.
 It is difficult getting data from operational systems into the data warehouse.
 It means, to gather and maintain the data from the various operating system needs a lot of expertise.

 - Time-consuming: In this kind of company to prepare, create and deploy 30 ETLs is time-consuming.
 In 16 of those data science use cases raw data had to be extracted to develop and train the models.
 Further on, each new model deployed in production requires new data pipelines.
 To prepare, create, deploy 1 ETL you need 6 pipelines to make the model up and running.
 Implementing the adequate engineering pipelines for the ETLs are time-consuming (6 times 30 takes a lot of time).

 We can conclude from this example and our experiences that many companies are not yet geared up to achieve their data-driven business ambitions.
-Digazu’s platforms are technological bricks that will help companies leveraging the full value of their data, by extracting data only once, sharing the transformations on data, and loading transformed data multiple times.
+Digazu is a technological brick that will help companies leveraging the full value of their data, by extracting data only once, sharing the transformations on data, and loading transformed data multiple times.
 It rationalizes the utilization of data and lowers its cost.
-Discover how Diagzu can help you with your ETL challenges.